Dynamic Storage Allocation Techniques

 - The runtime package required to know when the storage block not in use.

 - The format of storage block as shown in Fig

 - There two approaches used for implicit allocation.

 Reference count: Dynamic Storage Allocation Techniques

-- There is one more technique called compaction in which all the used blocks moved at the one end of heap memory so that all the free blocks available in one large free block.
+- There is one more technique called compaction in which all the used blocks moved at the one end of heap memory.
+So, that all the free blocks available in one sizeable free chunk.